About

 May 2025 – Present

 Working with the faculty of arts to develop modules in existing faculty of arts courses that highlight how AI can be used in their field.
 For example, sequence modelling in economics or computer vision in archeology.
 Funded by UBC's Teaching and Learning Enhancement fund (TELF).
+Supervised by Dr. Laura Nelson and Dr. Jonathan Graves.
+Find more information here.

 UBC AI Club 🦾